AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 * The number and percentage of people who arrived at a given point (node) of the journey

-* The most common previous or next steps from a given point (node) of the journey
+* The most common step that came after or before a given point (node) of the journey

 **Fallout**